graphile-contrib/pgdbi/roadmap.md

     - todo: implement in-place customization mode to create a table policy inline
     - todo: a bulk editing tool?
   - *schema security scripts*
-    - tabbed by schema fully realized scripts to apply policies
+    - tabbed by schema, fully realized scripts to apply policies
     - todo: one script to rule them all mode?
   - *todo: schema security review*
     - use table grants from graphql to evaluate current db state and flag mis-matches between current and desired policies